Lilin20/Lilin20/README.md

 ## I am currently working on...

-I am currently working on all sorts of discord bots.
-All of them are mainly written in Python.
+- Developing all sorts of games (currently more in the horror-genre, developing with Godot-Engine)
+- All sorts of discord bots (written in python)

 ## 🤖 My already finished projects